 A science journalist since Sputnik went up in 1957, Victor McElheny has covered such different topics as science in Antarctica for The Charlotte Observer, science and politics in Europe for Science magazine, the Apollo moon missions for the Boston Globe, Silicon Valley and biotechnology for the New York Times, and has focused on molecular biology since the early 1960s.
-After doing biographies of Edwin Land of Polaroid and James Watson of DNA fame, he's now engaged in a history of the human genome project for Basic Books in New York.
+After doing biographies of Edwin Land of Polaroid and James Watson of DNA fame, he wrote Drawing the Map of Life, a history of the human genome project for Basic Books in New York.
 He was founding director of Banbury Center at Cold Spring Harbor Laboratory and of the Knight Science Journalism Fellowships at MIT.

 Despite an avalanche of new genomic information, the slope upward to applying it widely in medicine looks steep.
 This picture was laid out bluntly by biology pioneers Walter Gilbert and George...
 Read more »

 © 2007-2015, Xconomy, Inc. Xconomy is a registered service mark of Xconomy, Inc. All rights reserved.